When User Cache is activated, WP Rocket creates a dedicated set of cache files for each logged-in WordPress user.

 WP Rocket does not cache the default WordPress login/logout URLs.
 But if you are using custom URLs, WP Rocket will not be aware of them, so you should manually exclude those URLs from the cache:

 If you use a plugin that sets custom cookies for detecting the logged-in/logged-out status of a user, you may need to add those to the cookie exclusion option in the Advanced Rules tab:

 Login/logout menu items

 If you are looking for a plugin that can dynamically add login/logout links to your menu, we recommend the following, because it is cache-friendly:

-Preloading does not work for user cache.
-Neither one of WP Rocket’s preload processes can “log in” as a specific user to preload an individual caches.
+Preloading does not work for User Cache.
+Neither one of WP Rocket’s preload processes can “log in” as a specific user to preload individual caches.
 The preload process will just preload the general cache for visitors as usual.